Book censorship in Hong Kong

-Since the "Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region" came into effect on July 1, 2020, there have been media reports that Hong Kong Public Libraries and school libraries have removed books and periodicals from their shelves, and Correctional Services Department (CSD) has also listed some books and periodicals as banned books.
-Complaints or reports have been made by some organizations that some books and periodicals were suspected of violating the law, resulting in the distributors and publishers being convicted and imprisoned.
+Since the Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region came into effect on July 1, 2020, media reports have highlighted that Hong Kong Public Libraries and school libraries have removed numerous books and periodicals from their shelves.
+Concurrently, the Correctional Services Department (CSD) has designated specific books and publications as banned materials.
+Following complaints and reports from certain organizations alleging that some literature violated the national security law, several distributors and publishers have been convicted and sentenced to imprisonment.

-As of September 2, 2024, no less than 550 titles are reported to be banned, and/or complained.
+As of July 13, 2026, no fewer than 600 titles are reported to have been banned, censored, or subjected to complaints.

-In the past
+Policy and Environment Prior to 2020

-On October 2, 2007, the Leisure and Cultural Services Department made it clear that "Hong Kong Public Libraries selects and purchases library materials in accordance with the principles of the UNESCO Public Library Manifesto to meet the needs of different people in the society for lifelong learning, academic research, access to information and the best use of spare time.
+On October 2, 2007, the Leisure and Cultural Services Department (LCSD) clarified the acquisition policy of public libraries, stating:

+"Hong Kong Public Libraries selects and purchases library materials in accordance with the principles of the UNESCO Public Library Manifesto to meet the needs of different people in the society for lifelong learning, academic research, access to information and the best use of spare time.
 In the spirit of the Manifesto, the Hong Kong Public Libraries adheres to the principle of safeguarding information freedom when purchasing books and newspapers and will not censor publications."

-On June 24, 2009, the Home Affairs Department stated in the Legislative Council of the Hong Kong Special Administrative Region, "As at June 15, 2009, the Hong Kong Public Libraries (HKPL) holds 149 titles of books on the 1989 Tiananmen Square protests and massacre and related topics and the number of copies totals 1,162.
+On June 24, 2009, the Home Affairs Department stated in the Legislative Council of the Hong Kong Special Administrative Region:

+"As at June 15, 2009, the Hong Kong Public Libraries (HKPL) holds 149 titles of books on the 1989 Tiananmen Square protests and massacre and related topics and the number of copies totals 1,162.
 In response to the demand of the readers, HKPL has ordered an addition of 250 copies of these books.
-By then, the percentage of the relevant books available for loan will be 82%.".
-There were 149 titles at that time, but by May 2023, only 3 titles remained in the collection.
+By then, the percentage of the relevant books available for loan will be 82%."

+Despite having 149 such titles in 2009, by May 2023, only three titles related to the event remained in the public library collection.